library(nlme); library(performance); library(emmeans)

 Yield$Rep <- factor(Yield$Rep) Yield

 To fit model, we first need to convert Variety, Fertilizer, and Sample_time as factors.
-In addition, we need to create a new variable named ‘plot’ with a unique value for each plot.
-In addition, we need a create variable for each subject which is plot in this case and contains a unique value for each plot.
+In addition, we need to create a variable for each subject which is plot in this case and contains a unique value for each plot.
 The plot variable is needed to model the variation in each plot over the sampling time.
 The plot will be used as a subject with repeated measures.
 The subject variable can be factor or numeric but the time (it could be year, or sample_time) has to be a factor.

 ##creating a plot variable